“I’m afraid there are no more things to do.”

 No doubt there will be debates and disagreements on both sides of the aisle for some time to come—on the supposed ambiguity of the ending, on the nature of the Korra/Asami relationship, on if the show “went too far” or “not far enough”—and those who participate in “shipping wars” will be having a grand old time, I’m sure.

-As someone who never had a horse in this race, I think I can address it from a somewhat objective perspective, which is this: In the context of the story, the lighting choices, the music, and the focus of the animation frames, there is absolutely nothing ambiguous about it.
+As someone who never had a horse in this race, I think I can address it from a somewhat distant perspective, and my take is this: In the context of the story, the lighting choices, the music, and the focus of the animation frames, there is absolutely nothing ambiguous about it.
 Korra and Asami are going to pursue a romantic relationship, and I am so, so proud of Bryke & Co. for going that route.

 After all, we’ve just watched four seasons about groups who’ve been denied their voices and representation.
 We’ve seen in varied detail the frustration and hurt that such an environment creates, and we’ve come to understand (along with Korra) that we can and should support these marginalized groups, responding not with violence but with compassion and understanding to help create a more balanced world.